 Pause or end a workout quickly

-Force Touch during a workout to end or pause a workout (or swipe all the way to the left) then scroll down to save or discard it.
+Swipe left to right during a workout to end or pause a workout.
+You can then choose to save or discard it.

-Go to the Apple Watch App for iPhone and scroll down the menu.
-Tap Workout and then toggle the Show Goal Metric option
+Go to the Apple Watch app for iPhone and scroll down the menu.
+Tap Workout > Workout View.
+You can set your preferences for the different workouts.

 Power saving mode in Workout